takusan213/usb-sfc-pad/readme.md

 # USB SFC Gamepad
  ![製品写真3](https://user-images.githubusercontent.com/78714269/151991705-4f58a10f-a0a4-4fc8-8b47-8920b3d9fc80.jpg)

-This project remakes your memorable SFC(SNES) Controller into a usb gamepad:video_game:
+This project remakes your memorable SFC(or SNES) Controller into a usb gamepad:video_game:
 Let's make a USB SFC Gamepad and play retro games as well as recent games distributed on Steam.

 There is a Japanese support page in my website:crossed_flags: